 Here are some sites giving you examples, of how to add fiber to your diet:

-Note – sometimes having too much fiber can cause diarrhoea, abdominal discomfort – bloating, cramping, and wind.
+Note – sometimes having too much fibre can cause diarrhoea, abdominal discomfort – bloating, cramping, and wind.
 And, if you have sensitivities to some fruit and vegetables, due to natural components in them, do not include these in your diet.

-What not to do (ie laxatives) when you have Constipation.
+What not to do (ie laxatives) when you have constipation.

-- Water drawing – allows faeces to absorb more fluid, keeping them soft, adding bulk and helping movement.
+- Water drawing (osmotic laxatives) – allows faeces to absorb more fluid, keeping them soft, adding bulk and helping movement.
 For example, magnesium oxide, not for long term use as dehydration can occur as well as, electrolyte imbalance.

-- Stimulant – these stimulate the muscles of the intestines to contract, opening bowels – generally Senna.
+- Stimulant laxatives – these stimulate the muscles of the intestines to contract, opening bowels – generally Senna.
 This is the last resort when none of the other things have worked for you.
-Not be taken for more than 3 days.
+Not to be taken for more than 3 days.

 Senna if overused and abused, can make bowel function dependant on it.
 Your intestines can no longer function on their own.
 So if after 3 days use, you find that there is no improvement you should go seek medical advice.